proteinreport/proteinreport.org/content/events/future-protein-production-summit-2023/index.md

 weight: 5000
 uuid: 11171
 ---
-<p>The world's online meeting place for accelerating the commercialization of alternative proteins.</p>
+The world\'s online meeting place for accelerating the commercialization of alternative proteins.

-<p>The Future of Protein Production Summit is the must-attend virtual event for any company involved in making the global food system more sustainable, kind and fair for the planet, people, and animals.</p>
+The Future of Protein Production Summit is the must-attend virtual event for any company involved in making the global food system more sustainable, kind and fair for the planet, people, and animals.

-<p>The senior executive-level conference presents an unbiased opportunity to explore and discuss this complex issue with world-leading experts.
-Discover a wide range of solutions that will have a positive impact through abolishing animal cruelty, reducing global pollution and improving human health.</p>
+The senior executive-level conference presents an unbiased opportunity to explore and discuss this complex issue with world-leading experts.
+Discover a wide range of solutions that will have a positive impact through abolishing animal cruelty, reducing global pollution and improving human health.

-<p>The online conference presents an unbiased opportunity to explore and discuss this complex issue with world-leading experts.
-Discover a wide range of solutions that will have a positive impact through abolishing animal cruelty, reducing global pollution, and improving human health.</p>
+The online conference presents an unbiased opportunity to explore and discuss this complex issue with world-leading experts.
+Discover a wide range of solutions that will have a positive impact through abolishing animal cruelty, reducing global pollution, and improving human health.

-<p>Stay up-to-date with the most recent solutions, technology, policy, and concepts across the food system.
-And get the best opportunities to meet key industry contributors.</p>
+Stay up-to-date with the most recent solutions, technology, policy, and concepts across the food system.
+And get the best opportunities to meet key industry contributors.